develephant/coronium-core-docs/docs-src/docs/server/addons.md

 Place `.php` files in the __/home/coronium/php__ directory via SFTP as the __coronium__ user.

-PHP is only accessable internally via server-side API using the `core.run` method.
+PHP is only accessable internally via server-side API using the `core.run` or `core.network.request` methods.

 ### Installation